Isaacdelly/Plutus/README.md

 If you are receiving a lot of errors, visit <a href="https://bitcoinlegacy.blockexplorer.com/">Blockexplorer.com</a> to see if their API might be down.

 This program also responds to 429 HTTP responses because of the high frequency of server requests.
-When a 429 is encountered, the program will continue without giving an error.
+When a 429 is encountered, the program will print the error, but will not pause.
 However, if several 429's are received consecutively, the user will get the result `Unable to connect to API after several attempts` and will be forced to wait 30 seconds until the program continues again.

 #